Referencing Information

 The Oxford University Faculty of Law website contains detailed information to help you master this complex referencing style.

-Need help or advice with anything on this page?
-Contact the LLSE Team
+Need help or advice about anything on this page?
+Contact Academic Skills Centre

 A bibliography or a reference list is an essential part of academic writing that comes at the end of your written assignment.